 9.1 In the patient’s MAR, record the date, time and location/site of the subcutaneous medication administration.

 10. Leave the patient room.
 Upon exiting the room, wash hands with soap and warm water, and vigorous friction for at least 20 seconds.
 Hand sanitizers may be used if the hands are not visibly soiled, but vigorous friction should also be used.

-Summary
+Summary:

 This video demonstrates the verification and administration of subcutaneous medications.
 Because dosage variations in the institutional pharmacy may be limited, it is important for the nurse to verify if the correct medication dose is withdrawn from the medication vial and prepared according to the dose indicated in the patient’s medication administration record.
 Common errors in subcutaneous medication administration include: withdrawing the incorrect amount of fluid given the medication concentration, contaminating the injection site by blowing or wiping an area after cleaning with an alcohol wipe, using a needle with an inappropriate gauge or length for subcutaneous injections, failure to create a taut surface and hesitating with the injection resulting in needle tip contamination, and recapping a used needle potentially resulting in a nurse “needle stick” injury.